AaltoSciComp/scicomp-docs/rse/units.rst

 Real benefits
 -------------

-SCI has seen many real benefits.
+During the work we have seen many real benefits.

 **Statistics show that when the RSE spends X time, the academic's time saved is 5X.**